Best Pasta Maker of 2021

 Analysis and Test Results

-For our tests, we assembled, operated, and cleaned each pasta maker.
+For our tests, we assembled, operated, and cleaned each product.
 Then we evaluated each one using five different metrics - quality and durability, performance, user-friendliness, ease of cleaning, and features.

 Quality and Durability